swetankbhardwaj/guide-articles/articles/Python/python-code-blocks-and-indentation/index.md

 *   Should this go here?
 What should be discussed at this point?
 *   Might be more suited for when functions are introduced."
+*   Errors can shoot if indentations are not proper